ModernAppsNinja/modernappsninja.github.io/content/english/guide/cka_study_guide.md

 ### About This ModernApps Ninja Guide

-This study guide aims to help learners prepare for the Certified Kubernetes Administrator(CKA).
+This study guide aims to help learners prepare for the Certified Kubernetes Administrator(CKA) exam.

-### Prerequisite
+### Prerequisites

 Sign up for [https://www.udemy.com/](https://www.udemy.com/) -  Site with good training content

-### Prerequisite Studies
+### CKA Learning Path

-[Docker for the Absolute Beginner](https://www.udemy.com/course/learn-docker/) - 4.5 hours Hands On Online Course - Learn Docker with Hands On Coding Exercises.
+- [Docker for the Absolute Beginner](https://www.udemy.com/course/learn-docker/) - 4.5 hours Hands On Online Course - Learn Docker with Hands On Coding Exercises.
 For beginners in DevOps

-### CKA Learning Path

 - [Kube.Academy](https://kube.academy/courses/how-to-prepare-for-the-cka-exam) - ~21m - How to Prepare for the CKA Exam
 - [KodaCloud](https://kodekloud.com/p/certified-kubernetes-administrator-with-practice-tests) -~18hrs-  CKA Prep Course with Practice Exam
 - [Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser